 The following data offers a detailed look at our work to date.
-There continues to be a steady increase yearly in referrals for diabetes care with 7,608 referrals to Diabetes Education.
-(Table 2) In addition, there have been 2,569 referrals to specialists, bringing the total of referrals to 10,177 this year.
-As mentioned in the introduction, eReferral was launched in August 2017 and is integrated with Practice Solutions Software (PSS), which is the most common electronic medical record (EMR) in this region.
-There has been a gradual uptake with it, but we are hopeful this will continue to increase as more primary care physicians sign on with Ocean.
+There continues to be a steady increase yearly in referrals for diabetes care, although it is plateauing this past year with 7,816 referrals this year to Diabetes Education.
+(Table 2) In addition, there have been 2,189 referrals to specialists, bringing the total of referrals to 10,005 this year. eReferral is gradually increasing with approximately 18% of referrals coming in electronically.
+We are hopeful this will continue to increase as more primary care physicians sign on with Ocean.